Skip to content

 All ULHPC users should back up important files on a regular basis.
 Ultimately, it is your responsibility to protect yourself from data loss.

-The backups are only accessible by HPC staff, for disaster recovery purposes.
+The backups are only accessible by HPC staff, for disaster recovery purposes only.

 More precisions can be requested via a support request.